How to use diagonal lines in photography composition for dynamic photos

 Diagonal lines more dynamic than horizontal lines

-In the photo above I am directly in front of the model, who is standing in front of a boat on the beach.
-I then shifted position slightly to the side and she turned her head towards me for the photo below.
+In the photo above I’m directly in front of the model and she’s standing in front of a boat on the beach.
+For the photo below I changed position slightly to the side and she turned her head towards me.
 As a result the lines behind her became more dynamic diagonal lines.

 Change position to create diagonal lines in photography